opengeospatial/ontology-crs/README.md

 # CRS Ontology

 ## Introduction

-This repository is used to work toward the development of an official OGC web ontology for coordinate reference systems (CRS).
+This effort is an exploratory joint venture between the [Spacio-temporal Data on the Web Working Group](https://www.w3.org/groups/wg/sdw/) (SDWWG) of the W3C and the [GeoSemantics DWG](https://github.com/opengeospatial/geosemantics-dwg) of the OGC.
+It is meant to provide a workable Semantic Web counterpart to the [ISO:19111](https://www.iso.org/standard/74039.html) domain model.
+The ultimate goal is to attain a web ontology for coordinate reference systems (CRS), approved both by the OGC and the W3C.

-At present, we're simply working on documenting the benefits of a CRS ontology, but we're hoping that more will come as people determine value in the work.
+If successful the resulting web ontology will provide a unified and machine readable medium to both express coordinate systems and formally catalogue them on the Web.
+In simple terms, it will mean both an improvement on JSON representation formats and on popular indexes like the EPSG.

 ## Definitions
 **spatial reference system:** A spatial reference system (SRS) is a system for establishing spatial position.
 A spatial reference system can use geographic identifiers (place names, for example), coordinates (in which case it is a coordinate reference system), or identifiers with structured geometry (in which case it is a discrete global grid system).